Janet Leach (appropriate adult): Aftermath

 In 1997, Leach lodged a complaint with the Court of Appeal seeking the right to sue police for compensation on the grounds that she suffered posttraumatic stress disorder as a result of her work as an appropriate adult for Fred West.
 Unlike the officers and defence solicitor involved in the case, she had not been offered counselling, as she was an unpaid volunteer.
 In November 1997 her original claim for compensation was thrown out by a judge, who ruled that the police did not owe her a duty of care.
 Her defence team put forward that a duty of care was appropriate since she had been asked to sit with one of the most notorious criminals of the 20th century.

 Dramatisation

 The 2011 TV drama Appropriate Adult, starring Emily Watson as Leach, focused on the part played by Leach in the police interviews with Fred West, in the visits to the crime scenes, and in Leach's prison visits and correspondence with West.
 Commenting on the series, retired police officer Bennet, who was in charge of the investigation, said that although the portrayals of Fred and Rose West were "hauntingly accurate", providing "an even deeper insight" into their psyche, Leach's role in the case was exaggerated.

-Paul Leach, Janet's eldest son, was upset at the way his mother was portrayed in the TV series.
+Writing in the Independent about the ITV television dramatisation Appropriate Adult James Rampton states "...the exchanges between West and Leach make for chilling subject matter.
+There are echoes of The Silence of the Lambs in the way Leach is mentally seduced by the magnetic, yet deeply manipulative West."
+The television production was well received critically and received eight BAFTA television award nominations.

 In defence of Leach, Watson said: "Everyone involved in the case entered a moral universe for which they were completely unequipped".
 Writer Neil McKay commented: "I do feel that Janet’s story in many ways reflects how any of us would have reacted".